Wellness Centre and Shop

 -Ayurveda for now

 Originally a business journalist who relished her international lifestyle, Sunita Passi was surprised when she fell apart in India.
-Ayurveda realigned her, connecting Sunita with her lineage as a healer with skills for body, mind, heart, and soul.
+Ayurveda realigned her, connecting Sunita with her lineage as a healer with skills for body, mind, heart, and emotions.
 Sunita applies traditional Indian approaches to 21st century stresses, something she is into her second decade communicating as a TEDx speaker and sought-after radio presenter.
 She’s trained hundreds in the skills of Ayurvedic diagnosis, treatment, and meditation; developed skin and hair products using traditional methods and ingredients that have attracted big company interest, and are used in leading spas internationally.

 -About our therapists and teachers